eddiesTime/sme_app/gfm_documentation.md

 > problems for its user.
 All other features, vital though they may be,
 > support this basic purpose.
 When the domain is complex, this is a
 > difficult task, calling for the concentrated effort of talented and
-> skilled people.Developers have to steep themselves in the domain to
+> skilled people.
+Developers have to steep themselves in the domain to
 > build up knowledge of the business.

 He recommends that the best way to do this is to make the software a